lqy09/AMLS_assignment23_24/README.md

 ```

 ## Cuda Version
 This project is tested on CUDA 11.6 with GPU accerleration during training.
-OS used in this project is Windows 11.
+OS in this project is Windows 11.

 ## Quick Start